universe-builders/universe-builders.github.io/void-survivors/accessibility-plan.md

 The foremost way that Void Survivors allows players of different skill levels and motivations to play together is by offering a range of character classes that have different play styles and skill level requirements.
 For example the Healer class can be played with low skill level and in a purely team support way, as they are motivated away from combat and towards groups of players.
 This class is ideal for players that do not want to engage in the stress of combat and for low-skill players.

-In contrast the Rogue class is recommended to have high skill level and for players wanting an action oriented combat experience, as it requires environmental awareness, is combat focused, and to play effectively requires strategic risk taking.
+In contrast the Rogue class is recommended to have a high skill level and for players wanting an action oriented combat experience, as it requires environmental awareness, is combat focused, and to play effectively requires strategic risk taking.

 Having this wide range of skill level accessibility means that players can choose a class that suits them at a particular point in time, and allows players with little experience to be impactful and valuable to a team.